neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-21.md

 # Introduction

-Human genome and phenom data is classified as special categories under the EU GDPR legislation and this requires special care to be taken when re-using this data.
+Human genome and phenome data is classified as special categories under the EU GDPR legislation and this requires special care to be taken when using and re-using this data for research.
 To enable this in a compliant way the Federated EGA was established in 2022[TODO citation].
 The Federated EGA is built on top of the already existing European Genome/Phenome Arcive (EGA).
 The nordic countries, Norway, Finland and Sweden together with Spain and Germany represent the first federated partners.

-In the nordics we have collaborated around a codebase for the federated EGA, we have done this under the umbrella of the Nordic e-Infrastructure Collaboration (NeIC)[TODO citation] where we've had three projects over the last 7 years, Tryggve[CITE], Tryggve2[CITE] and now Heilsa[CITE].
+In the nordics we have collaborated around our own implementation for our federated EGA nodes, we have done this under the umbrella of the Nordic e-Infrastructure Collaboration (NeIC)[TODO citation] where we've had three projects over the last 7 years, Tryggve[CITE], Tryggve2[CITE] and now Heilsa[CITE].

 As we in the nordics now move into production there is a need for both System Administrators and Helpdesk staff to be able to control and inspect the system.
 We need to answer questions related to operations, identify errors in order to better manage the services and infrastructure.
-To standardize the workflow with the operator dashboard we aim to build an MVP for such an “Operator Dashboard”.
+To standardize this workflow and make the system easier to use we decided to build an MVP for such an “Operator Dashboard” during the Elixir Biohackathon 2022.

 # Results

-## Grafana dashboard

-We used grafana[TODO: cite] to create a Minimal Viable Product (MVP) of a dashboard to view the state and interact with system.
+We used grafana[TODO: cite] to create a Minimal Viable Product (MVP) of a dashboard to view the current state of the systema and to give some simple interaction points with system.

 There are two main views into the system.
 The first one is an overview over all files and what state they are in, whether they have been moved from the inbox,